ycm-core/YouCompleteMe/test/README.md

 # The test plugin

-The "plguin" provides a handful of things, some of which were simply ported from Vim's test framework, and some were writted specifically for YCM.
+The "plugin" provides a handful of things, some of which were simply ported from Vim's test framework, and some were writted specifically for YCM.

 ## Ported from Vim